이 페이지는 한국어로 제공되지..

 As a requirement of studying at TAFE the candidate must be an Australian citizen, Australian permanent resident, humanitarian visa holder or New Zealand citizen.

 Working at GRN brings some great benefits, including the opportunity to be a part of God's mission to reach people of every language with the gospel, access to state of the art equipment, the opportunity to travel, a minimal monthly living allowance* and much more.

 * Note: The successful applicant will be responsible for raising the remainder of their living costs.
-GRN will provide training and support during this process.
+GRN will provide training and mentoring on effective support raising.

-To apply please submit an expression of interest to Simon Johnston in the Australian office, outlining your suitability for the position (max 300 words) by 30th September 2017.
+To apply please submit an expression of interest to Simon Johnston in the Australian office, outlining your suitability for the position (max 300 words).
 Please make sure you include your name and contact details (including a contact phone number) and how you heard about the Trainee Recordist program.